acquia/acquia_cms/DEVELOPING.md

 ### Installing Acquia CMS

+* Once your Composer vendor folder has been built, you can now install Drupal and Acquia CMS.
+* First, either browse to the site and use the Installer UI and follow the directions.
+* Or you can use our handy Composer script, `composer acms:install` and follow the directions.
+* Once the installer is complete, you can either build from scratch, or you can install the starter site.
+To do so, first log into Drupal and go to the Dashboard.
+* At minimum, you must set the Google Maps API key.
+If you don't have an API key, just enter any string.
+Note that using an invalid API key will throw an error during content creation.
+* Then run `drush en acquia_cms_starter`.
+This will create a demo site with default components.

 #### Installing from the Command Line
 For development purposes, it's easiest to install Acquia CMS at the command line using Drush.
 In these instructions, I assume that you have the [Drush launcher](https://github.com/drush-ops/drush-launcher) installed globally in your PATH (`drush --version`).